Install SSL certificate on Palo Alto Networks or Cisco ASA Firewalls

 Palo Alto Networks firewalls provide site-to-site and remote access VPN functionality.
 This article covers overview and configuration of IPSec site-to-site tunnels which are compatible with equipment from other vendors.
 IPSec tunnel is established between two gateways over IP network and is transparent to end devices communicating over this tunnel.
 Transport network (usually Internet) between gateways …

-Packet Flow and Order of Operations in PAN-OS
+Packet Flow And Order Of Operations in Pan OS

 Order of operations in Palo Alto Networks firewalls consists of 6 stages: Ingress > Session Setup (Slowpath) > Existing Session (Fastpath) > Application Identification > Content Inspection > Egress Forwarding.
 Understanding how traffic is being processed within the firewall is important for writing security and NAT policies and troubleshooting.
 The following sections provide information about ...